irickman/wedding/_details/wedding-weekend-info.md

 Join us for an evening of wedding celebrations.
 We’ll have a ceremony on the picturesque ceremony lawn and then walk to the barn to celebrate in style.
 Please try to arrive by 3:45 pm.
 There will be a shuttle available from town to bring guests to and from Saltwater Farm.

-***Dress**: The dress code is PNW party (cocktail or semi-formal is fine, and anything nicer than jeans preferred).
+***Dress**: The dress code is PNW party (cocktail or semi-formal is great, and anything nicer than jeans preferred).
 Of note, the walk between the ceremony site and the reception is a bit over a quarter mile of gravel road.
 If you plan to wear heels, please consider a chunky heel or wedges.*

 ##### Ceremony
 ###### 4:00 pm | Ceremony Lawn